caminashell/modsb/README.md

 1. Rename or backup the original file `EVE_Title.bk2` within `StellarBlade/SB/Content/Movies`, e.g. to `EVE_Title_Original.bk2`
 2. Copy the custom `EVE_Title.bk2` file to `StellarBlade/SB/Content/Movies`

+### How did I do this?

+I used a few tools to process the PNG image file I had into a Bink2 video container:
+-  Krita for compositing
+-  Upscaler for additional quality processing
+-  RAD Video Tools to create the output file result

 ## Reshade User Settings